xodus899/newsletter-signup/README.md

 To run locally:
   - clone repository
-    - npm modules will need to be installed
-    - npm install express
-    - npm install request
-    - npm install https
-    - npm install body-parser
   - use port 3000 for localhost